 This regulation affects most of the businesses that are tightly connected to the web.
 Hence, the vast majority of e-commerce stores serving customers from the European Union are obliged to follow the new rules to avoid penalties and other claims from the legislative.

-That’s why we at Amasty made sure that all our customers will receive updates to their Magento 2 extensions in order to comply with the EU’s GDPR requirements.
+That’s why we at Amasty made sure that all our customers would receive updates to their Magento 2 extensions in order to comply with the EU’s GDPR requirements.

 And we will begin right from the specially designed extensions called GDPR.
 The module provides customers with mostly the same functionality depending on the version of the Magento Commerce platform.
 This includes: